bitwisetech/ysimi/README.md

     the guides show you how to check if each is installed.

     For linux (Fedora)
-       after  python3 is installed then follow the bokeh guide to installation, use pip to install bokeh, pandas,
+      After  python3 is installed then follow the bokeh guide to installation, Use pip to install bokeh, pandas,
          if needed: install other packages, see beginning of ysimi.py

   It needs a copy of the flightgear model's YASim configuration named [dddd]-yasim-inpt.xml